The magnificent men of England’s swinging 20s

 What happened next?

 In this game England resisted a strong second-half comeback from Wales to win 17-9.
-And in terms of the it heralded another glorious Grand Slam with a 14-3 win over in Dublin, a 19-7 victory over at and finally a 19-0 Calcutta Cup win over Scotland at Twickenham.
+And in terms of the it heralded another glorious Grand Slam with a 14-3 win over in Dublin, a 19-7 victory over at and finally a 19-0 Calcutta Cup win over at Twickenham.

 As for the individuals involved they all had a tale to tell.
 It was a short glorious quick-fire season for Oxford University wing Jacob who enjoyed a curious career.
 He scored in this game and claimed an outstanding hat-trick against France but was jettisoned at the end of the season for six seasons before a shock return in 1929 against France.
 He finished his England career with five wins in five games.

 Bevan ‘Bunny’ Cantrill was a strong tackling full-back from Bristol who, like Jacob, never played for England again after the Slam although in his case a recurring shoulder injury was the main reason.
-He became a gold prospector in and served in the South African airforce in World War 2.
+He became a gold prospector in South Africa and served in the South African airforce in World War 2.

 Hooker Alan Robson from the Northern club suffered a similar fate.
 He was ever present in the Slam but played just once again, against Wales in 1926.
 Baronet Sir Arthur Blakiston MC was capped 12 times in total by England and played in all four Lions Tests against South Africa later in 1924.
-A gentleman farmer he was, for many years, Master of the South Shropshire Foxhounds Geoff Conway MC was a Cambridge graduate, known as the King of the Dribblers on account of his nifty footwork, who won 18 caps and after a career in teaching retired to Greece to become a full time archaeologist.
+A gentleman farmer he was, for many years, Master of the South Shropshire Foxhounds Geoff Conway MC was a graduate, known as the King of the Dribblers on account of his nifty footwork, who won 18 caps and after a career in teaching retired to Greece to become a full time archaeologist.

 Voyce was through and through and ever present in England’s 1921, 1923 and 1924 Slams.
 He also played two Test for the 1924 Lions.